beetbox/beets/docs/dev/plugins.rst

 Additionally, the callback function can optionally specify the next action to be performed by returning one of the values from ``importer.action``, which will be passed to the main loop upon the callback has been processed.
-Note that ``action.MANUAL`` and ``action.MANUAL_ID`` will have no effect even if returned by the callback, due to the current architecture of the import process.